charlie2951/krv32/README.md

   wire isLUI = (opcode == 5'b01101);
   wire isAUIPC = (opcode == 5'b00101);
 ```
-Then the corresponding control and status signal is generated depending upon the addressing mode (R-type, I-type, branch, Jump etc).
-See Verilog file for details. <p>
-*REG_RD:* The register read state reads the source register's content and also the immediate data for (I-type) mode. <p>
-*ALU:* Performs arithmetical and logical operations as per instructions and stores the result directly to the destination register in the register file (regfile).<p>
-*REG_WR:* Perform data memory read and write operation for LOAD and STORE type instructions (LB, LW, LH, SB, SW, SH etc.) <p>
-*PC_UPDATE:* Update the program counter (address value) to fetch the next instruction code from program memory.<p>
-*BRANCHING:* State to control/handle branching instructions.
-Note that for this type of instruction, the program counter is updated inside the same state. <p>
-*JUMPING:* Jump instructions are managed here along with the next address update.<p>
-Other states are LUI and AUIPC to implement the corresponding instructions. <p>
 ## Steps for Generating HEX code from assembly language
 Use any RISC-V assembler to convert your assembly code into Hex dump.
 One of such online assembler can be found here https://riscvasm.lucasteske.dev/  .
-Copy the code hex dump, and paste it inside firmware.hex file in Verilog directory.
+Copy the code hex dump, and paste it inside `firmware.hex` file in Verilog directory.
 Then run simulation.
 You can use any other assembler such as RISC-V toolchain etc.
 ## Steps for Generating Hex code from RISC-V C code
 1. Install prerequisites for Ubuntu
 ```